CBIOMES/global-ocean-model/README.md

 **CBIOMES-global (alpha version):**

 CBIOMES-global (alpha version) is a global ocean state estimate that covers the period from 1992 to 2011.
-It is based on Forget et al 2015 for ocean physics and on Dutkiewicz et al 2015 for marine biogeochemistry and ecosystems.
+It is based on Forget et al 2015 for ocean physics [MIT general circulation model][] and on Dutkiewicz et al 2015 for marine biogeochemistry and ecosystems [Darwin Project model][].
 On the native model grid, it can be analyzed and manipulated using the [gcmfaces][] and [MITprof][] toolboxes.
 Interpolated fields in netcdf format are also available.

 **References:**